aws/amazon-q-connectjs/README.md

 * The `assistantId` can be retrieved by using the `ListIntegrationAssociations` API provided by QConnectJS to look up the `assistant` and `knowledge base` that has been configured for Amazon Q Connect.
 See [ListIntegrationAssociations](#listintegrationassociations) for more information.
 * The `session ARN` can be retrieved by used the `GetContact` API provided by QConnectJS to look up the `session` associated with a given active `contact`.
 See [GetContact](#getcontact) for more information.
 * To avoid retrieving the same recommendations on subsequent calls, the `NotifyRecommendationsReceived` API should be called after each response.
-See [NotifyRecommendationsReceived]() for more information.
+See [NotifyRecommendationsReceived](#notifyrecommendationsreceived) for more information.
+* GetRecommendations will return detected customer intents, and you can use QueryAssistant to generate an answer for the intent.
+See [Using QueryAssistant to Generate an Answer for an Intent Recommendation Returned by GetRecommendations](#using-queryassistant-to-generate-an-answer-for-an-intent-recommendation-returned-by-getrecommendations) for instructions.

 ### Response Syntax